nidhig-dev/SBA308_JavaScript_LearnerData/README.md

 - ✅Commit frequently to the git repository.
 5%
 - ✅Include a README file that contains a description of your application.
 2%

+## Reflection

+#### 1. What could you have done differently during the planning stages of your project to make the execution easier?

+  * I could have created different functions first that were doing their designated task individually and then connected them all in the main function for better modulariztion.

+#### 2. What would you add to, or change about your application if given more time?
+  * I would like to modularize it better.
+If I had more time, I would re-structure my code better.